 Turning the plant around once a week can help ensure a good, even distribution of the leaves, as they'll grow in the direction of the light.
 Misting can also help to create the humidity they need.

-Triostar Stromanthe should be potted in a well-drained, fertile soil that is kept moist but not soggy.
+Triostar stromanthe should be potted in well-drained, fertile soil that is kept moist but not soggy.

 Tropical plants often need light that mimics what would be found in a rainforest environment.

-Positioning your Triostar Stromanthe in an area with dappled light will provide it with the best chance of flourishing.
+Positioning your triostar stromanthe in an area with dappled light will provide it with the best chance of flourishing.
 If it receives too much direct sun, it can burn the leaves.
+As a houseplant, dust its leaves so the plant can receive more light.

-Your Triostar needs a breathable, light and well-draining soil.
+Your triostar needs a soil that is well-draining, breathable, and light.
 Although it needs to retain moisture, it shouldn't be too heavy or claggy.

 Keeping the soil constantly moist, but not waterlogged, is preferable.
 In cooler weather, this plant can be kept a little drier.
 Allowing just the top inch of soil to dry before rewatering usually provides good results.

 This plant can even be fussy about the quality and temperature of the water.
-Tap water doesn't produce the best results.
-Distilled water is ideal or, at a push, spring water will also work.
-Make sure the water isn't over chilled either.
+Tap water doesn't produce the best results because the plant is sensitive to the chemicals in ordinary water.
+Distilled water is ideal but spring water will also work.
+Make sure the water isn't overly chilled either.

 Temperature and Humidity

-As you would expect with a tropical plant variety, the Triostar prefers a humid environment and warm temperatures.
-It does best in temperatures of around 65°F (18°C) to 80°F (27°C).
+As you would expect with a tropical plant variety, the triostar prefers a humid environment and warm temperatures.
+It does best in temperatures of around 65 to 80 degrees Fahrenheit.

-Many people keep their Triostars on a bathroom window.
+Many people keep their triostars on a bathroom window.
 That way they get plenty of humidity.
-They don't like environments that have harsh, dry air-conditioning.
+They don't like environments that have harsh, dry heat or air-conditioning.

-Your plant won't need fertilized during its dormancy in the winter months.
+Your plant won't need to be fertilized during its dormancy in the winter months.

 Propagating Triostar Stromanthe